 The Massachusetts State Public Health Laboratory provides comprehensive public health laboratory services for diagnosis, surveillance, investigation, and prevention consistent with public health goals.

-Ticks have the potential to carry harmful diseases.
+Ticks can carry harmful diseases.
 Learn about tick-borne illnesses and how to avoid tick bites.

 Learn how to protect yourself from illness.